Statistics for Nutrition Research

 This one day Nutrition Society course will cover experimental design, sample size and power calculations; and more advanced techniques such as modelling outcomes, ANOVA model selection and linear regression, including mixed models.

 Who is it for?

-- Clearly define variables
+- Clearly defining variables

 Who should attend?

-The workshop will be presented by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health at the University of Aberdeen.
+The course will be presented by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health at the University of Aberdeen.
 BioSS is an organisation which has carried out research, consultancy and training in mathematics and statistics applied to food and nutrition for 20 years.

 Statistical analysis of data is an important part of nutritional research.
 If it is not done appropriately, there is a risk that information in the data is lost, or that conclusions are misleading.
 Course speaker, Dr Graham Horgan, explains the aspects of statistics where care is needed in this free to access paper, published in the British Journal of Nutrition.

 For further information, please contact the Training & Education Coordinator, Hajnal Zdravics.